 Advertising is an important part of our economy.
-Ignoring our fears of a future sky polluted by flying advertisements, blimps and other drones can certainly put your message into the air.
+Ignoring our fears of a future sky polluted by flying advertisements, it is still quite possible for blimps and other drones to put your message into the air.
 Scale is the key, we’ve certainly seen aerial advertising before, but how big can you get?

 I know what you’re thinking, a blimp is not a drone.
 I think we covered that it is, actually, in the sense that a blimp with no persons on-board is an unmanned aerial vehicle, the very definition of a drone, according to the FAA.